Burp Suite, Website Hacking

 Unrestricted File Upload

-The File Upload vulnerability allows an attacker to upload a file with malicious codes embedded within it, which thus could be executed on the server directly resulting in Information Disclosure, Remote Code Execution and Remote Command Execution.
-Check out the article for File Upload impact.
+The File Upload vulnerability allows an attacker to upload a file with malicious code embedded within it.
+You can then execute this file directly on the server, resulting in information disclosure, remote code execution, and remote command execution.
+You can check out the article for the impact of File Upload vulnerabilities.

-However the uploading could not be done with this Hackbar, but it offers us the feature to create files with the malicious codes which were thus stored up into its dictionary.
+However, this Hackbar cannot upload files.
+It offers the feature to create files with malicious code, which it then stores in its dictionary.
 Let’s check where they are.

-Over in the Burpsuite’s Repeater tab, open a new section and do a right-click at the empty portion of the Request bar and then follow to Hack Bar -> Web Shells -> php
+In Burp Suite’s Repeater tab, open a new section.
+Then, right-click on the empty portion of the Request bar.
+Afterward, navigate to Hack Bar -> Web Shells -> php.

 The empty section is thus filled with some code.